scriptituk/xfade-easing/README.md

 ### GL Transitions

-These are ports of some of the simpler GLSL transitions at [GL Transitions](https://github.com/gl-transitions/gl-transitions).
+Below are xfade ports of some of the simpler GLSL transitions at [GL Transitions](https://github.com/gl-transitions/gl-transitions):

 	gl_angular [args: startingAngle; default: =90]
 	gl_CrazyParametricFun [args: a,b,amplitude,smoothness; default: =4,1,120,0.1]